hadynz/hadynz.github.io/_posts/blog/2014-06-12-social-media-analytics.md

 What most documentation online misses telling people is that the `twttr` object will not be available on initial page load, but only after the DOM has completely loaded.

-If you are using JQuery as a framework on your page, you can use their [`.ready`](http://api.jquery.com/ready/).
+If you are using JQuery as a framework on your page, you can use their [`.ready`](http://api.jquery.com/ready/) function.

 {% highlight javascript %}
 $(document).ready(function(){